RIKTAM-TFT/django-multiple-user-types-example/README.md

 Read the blog post [How to Implement Multiple User Types with Django](https://simpleisbetterthancomplex.com/tutorial/2018/01/18/how-to-implement-multiple-user-types-with-django.html).

-## Running the Project Locallyioghyy
+## Running the Project Locallyioghyyf

 First, clone the repository to your local machine: